Impactworkers/iw-complaint-manager/docs/unfiled/commit-format.md

 **<commit footer (optional)>**

-Due to our move to <!-- TODO: the standad-version library(link) -->that determines the new version for a release and populates a changelog, we need to be deliberate about our commit messages, specifically using the template above (don't worry there will be examples).
+Due to our move to [the standard-version library](https://www.npmjs.com/package/standard-version) that determines the new version for a release and populates a changelog, we need to be deliberate about our commit messages, specifically using the template above (don't worry there will be examples).